zkpassport/zkpassport-docs/docs/getting-started/basic-usage.md

   onReject,
   onError,
 } = queryBuilder
-  .disclose("firstname")
-  .gte("age", 18)
-  .in("nationality", EU_COUNTRIES)
+  // Disclose the user's firstname .disclose("firstname")
+  // Verify the user is greater than or equal to 18 .gte("age", 18)
+  // Verify the user's nationality is in the European Union
+  // EU_COUNTRIES is a constant exported by the SDK containing all the EU countries .in("nationality", EU_COUNTRIES)
+  // Verify the user's nationality is not from a Scandinavian country
-  .out("nationality", ["Sweden", "Denmark"])
+  // Note: Norway is not an EU country .out("nationality", ["Sweden", "Denmark"])
+  // Finalize the query
   .done();
 ```

-The function `done()` at the end finalizes the query and return the URL to the ZKPassport app along with the callbacks you can use to handle the different stages of the verification process.
+The function `done()` at the end finalizes the query and returns the URL to the ZKPassport app along with the callbacks you can use to handle the different stages of the verification process.

 ## Using the URL